Put us Aussies all together and that’s enough to fill the Melbourne Cricket Ground nine times over. That’s 1.9 million tonnes of packaging in the bin.

 - We can overhaul the way our products are distributed and displayed to reduce the need for packaging.
 Brand owners and supermarkets could rethink the way a product is transported, displayed and sold in order to reduce its impact on the environment.

 - We can ban non-recyclable materials from being used in packaging.
 A national standard could be developed, outlining which materials are recyclable and therefore able to be used.

-- We can ban recycleable packaging from going to landfill.
-State governments could use available legislation to stop materials, such as cardboard and paper, glass, alminium, steel and plastics, from being dumped in landfill.
+- We can ban recyclable packaging from going to landfill.
+State governments could use available legislation to stop materials, such as cardboard and paper, glass, aluminium, steel and plastics, from being dumped in landfill.

 - We can introduce more recycling facilities at local supermarkets, especially for flexible plastics such as plastic bags and shrink wraps.

-- We can introduce reuseable packaging for more products, including freight packaging and home delivery.
+- We can introduce reusable packaging for more products, including freight packaging and home delivery.
 We could also redesign product packaging to make it reusable.

 - We can introduce a national container deposit system to encourage people to recycle drink containers, such as aluminium cans, and plastic and glass bottles.